-The Erasmus+ Traineeship scheme is a formal admissions route for students with EU citizenship, attending an EU university, to complete a research-based placement with an academic at King's College London.
+The Erasmus+ Traineeship scheme is a formal admissions route for students attending a university within an Erasmus+ Program Country (EEA + Turkey), to complete a research-based placement with an academic at King's College London.
 Students are expected to secure a place with an academic supervisor directly, after which they must complete a King’s College London Application using the King’s Apply portal.

 In order to fully understand the process you are recommended to read the information outlined below carefully.

-Student applicants must be registered on a degree at another Higher Education institution outside of the UK, within the EEA (students from Turkish institutions can also apply but MUST hold an EEA passport), either at undergraduate or postgraduate level.
+Student applicants must be registered on a degree at another Higher Education institution outside of the UK, in an Erasmus+ Program Country (EEA + Turkey), either at undergraduate or postgraduate level.

 Graduate students are only eligible for a traineeship after graduation if they apply ahead of their graduation.
 If you are interested in following an Erasmus+ Traineeship after your graduation please contact your home institution’s international office to see if you are eligible.